 Should I buy my ferry tickets in advance or at the port?

 - Big ferries like the Blue Star rarely sell out, but the smaller, faster, catamaran-type ferries sometimes do, especially during high season.
 If you’re traveling between June and September and are taking a smaller ship, it’s a good idea to purchase tickets in advance.
 During the spring, fall, and winter, it’s generally not a problem to show up at the port 30-40 minutes early and purchase tickets there.
 FerryHopper.com’s helpful search function makes it easy to research ferry routes, schedules, and prices, whether you’re buying in advance from their website or purchasing at the port.

 Where are the ticket kiosks in Heraklion Port?

 - Ticket counters for all ferry companies can be found both inside the port’s Passenger Terminal and next to the ship’s departure point.

 Do Greek ferries use e-tickets?

-- Certain Greek ferry companies, such as Golden Star Ferries and Aegean Speed Lines, now offer electronic tickets, eliminating the need to collect physical tickets at the port.
+- Most Greek ferry companies now offer electronic tickets, eliminating the need to collect physical tickets at the port.
 After booking tickets on FerryHopper.com, a confirmation email with links to web check-in will be sent.
 After checking in online on the day of your departure, you are able to download your boarding pass to print on your own or keep in your phone/tablet to present at departure.